act-now-coalition/covid-data-model/api/docs/docs/updates.md

 Updates to the API will be reflected here.

-### CDC Transmission Levels
+### CDC Community Transmission Levels
-_Added on 2021_07-29_
+_Added on 2021-07-30_

-You can now access the current CDC Transmissions levels in the Covid Act Now API.
+You can now access the current CDC Community transmissions levels in the Covid Act Now API.

-The CDC transmission levels are similar to the Covid Act Now risk levels, but have slightly different thresholds.
+The CDC community transmission levels are similar to the Covid Act Now risk levels, but have slightly different thresholds.
-See [definitions of CDC Transmission levels](https://covid.cdc.gov/covid-data-tracker/#cases_community) for more details.
+See [definitions of CDC community transmission levels](https://covid.cdc.gov/covid-data-tracker/#cases_community) for more details.

 ### Aggregated US data
 _Added on 2021-03-31_